CHH/bob/README.md

 	$ php bob.phar hello

-When Bob is invoked without a task in the arguments, then it tries to invoke the `default` task.
+When Bob is invoked without tasks it tries to invoke the `default` task.

-To set a task as default task we simply assign the task as prerequisite of the `default` task:
+To set a task as default task assign the task as prerequisite of the `default` task:

 	task('default', array('hello'));